 Trammel, Rand, Nathan & Lincoln, Attorney, 1979 to 1980.
 Tax planning and litigation for clients in the entertainment, publishing and communications industry.
 Drafted recording and literary contracts and prepared tax sheltered financing and equipment lease documents.

 Satellite Business Systems, Business Attorney, 1977 to 1979.
-In house legal counsel for a satellite telecommunications firm, which was a joint venture of Comsat, Aetna and IBM.
+Legal counsel for a satellite telecommunications firm, a joint venture of Comsat, Aetna and IBM.
 Lead counsel on sixty million dollar financing package.
-Drafted affirmative action plan, obtained three patents, reviewed FCC tariffs, negotiated first service contracts for company, and negotiated new technology research contracts with vendors including government contracts.
+Drafted affirmative action plan, obtained three patents, reviewed FCC tariffs, negotiated service contracts for company, and negotiated new technology research contracts with vendors.
 Provided tax advice and successfully guided firm through its startup and IRS audit.

 Federal Communications Commission, Attorney, 1975 to 1977.
 Prepared administrative memoranda and orders regarding radio broadcast frequencies, television channel separation, minority ownership, multiple ownership and renewal policies of agency.
-Appointed by the Chairman as counsel for the VHF drop-in task force which prepared a major study regarding the addition of new television channels in one hundred cities.
+Investigated the addition of new television channels in one hundred cities as counsel for the VHF drop-in task force.

 US Army, 1970 to 1972, television writer and producer for Signal Corp at Fort Gordon, Georgia.
 Chemical Engineer Assistant at Natick Army Labs in Massachusetts.
 Post Education NCO.
 Awarded the Meritorious Service Medal.

 Procter & Gamble Co., 1970, Chemical Engineer, International Division.

 Various radio stations, 1965 to 1972, announcer, news reporter, and engineer (FCC First Class Radiotelephone Operator’s License):

 - KTGR, Columbia, Missouri